omniosorg/omni/README.md

 for a stable branch such as r151022 - you will need a machine running the same release version.

-If you just want to build then you can check out the code directly from the _omniosorg_ GitHub repository - just use `omniosorg` as the github username when running the setup script.

-However, if you want to do any development then you will also need a Github account and to have forked the `illumos-omnios`, `omnios-build`, and `kayak` repositories before proceeding.
-The username for your github account must be provided as an argument to the setup script.

 ### Quick start (building in global zone)